Thyroid Removal Surgery

 The results of thyroidectomy surgery depend on the amount of the gland removed.

-If some of your thyroid gland is removed, your surgeon will determine the level of your thyroid hormones after surgery and determine and start if you need hormone replacement and other treatments that may be useful.
+Suppose some of your thyroid glands are removed.
+In that case, your surgeon will determine the level of your thyroid hormones after surgery and select and start if you need hormone replacement and other treatments that may be useful.